sylefeb/Silice/projects/pipeline_sort/README.md

 Using `$$` at the start of a line indicates that the entire line is preprocessor code, while using `$...$` within a line of code inserts the preprocessor result within the current code line.
 So for instance `$2*N$` becomes `32` when N=16.

-This loop inserts (streams) the values from the `in_values` into the pipeline.
+This loop inserts (streams) the values from the `in_values` array into the pipeline.
 For each iteration below N, a value is read from `in_value` and placed in front of the pipeline top stage.
 For iterations above N we insert the MAX value, which in our case is 255, so that they no longer influence the result.